-Events WT 23/24 2581962 Emissions into the Environment 2 SWS Lecture / 🗣 Karl Exams Exams ST 2023 7981962 Emissions into the Environment Schultmann
+Events WT 23/24 2581962 Emissions into the Environment 2 SWS Lecture / ♀ Karl Exams WT 23/24 7981962 Emissions into the Environment Schultmann ST 2024 7981962 Emissions into the Environment Schultmann

 The assessment consists of an oral (30 minutes) or written exam (60 minutes) (following §4(2) of the examination regulation).
 The exam takes place in every semester.
 Re-examinations are offered at every ordinary examination date.
 Depending on the respective pandemic situation, the exam may be offered as an open book exam (alternative exam assessment, following §4(2), 3 of the examination regulation).